excellenteasy/grunt-pathfinder/README.md

-# grunt-importjs
+# grunt-pathfinder

-> Detect JS dependencies and insert them into a template
+> Find files and process their paths in a template.

 ## Getting Started
 _If you haven't used [grunt][] before, be sure to check out the [Getting Started][] guide._